severin-lemaignan/rosaction/README.md

 rosaction
 =========

-rosaction CLI tools for ROS action servers
+rosaction CLI tools for ROS action servers.

+This is meant as a command-line replacement for 'axclient.py'